idaholab/TMAP8/doc/content/verification_and_validation/ver-1dc.md

 ## Input files

-The input file for this case can be found at [/ver-1dc.i].
+The input file for this case can be found at [/ver-1dc.i] which is different from the input file used as test in TMAP8.
+To limit the computational costs of the test cases, the tests run a version of the file with a coarser mesh and less number of time steps.
+More information about the changes can be found in the test specification file for this case [/ver-1dc/tests].

 !bibtex bibliography